anmol1104/Freight-EcoRouting/README.md

 The analysis and results from this work were presented at Transportation Research Board (TRB) Annual Meeting - 2022.

-To clone and run this project on your local machine refer to Julia documentation: http://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project
+To clone and run this project on your local machine refer to Julia documentation.